baltarius/Servitor/README.md

 this is the main idea where we share the knowledge so people can learn with exemples and make experiences on their own.

+A HUGE thank you to the discord.py community is in order.
+You guys are the best!

 NOTE: if you installed python 3.13 or above, you have to perform this installation: